North Korea and weapons of mass destruction: Chemical and biological weapons

-After the 2010 bombardment of Yeonpyeong (in which North Korea attacked Yeonpyeong Island with conventional weapons, killing a number of civilians), the National Emergency Management Agency of South Korea distributed 1,300 gas masks to South Koreans living in the western border (a flashpoint for conflict); the agency also distributed another 610,000 gas masks to members of the South Korean civil defense corps, which numbers 3.93 million.
+After the 2010 bombardment of Yeonpyeong (in which North Korea attacked Yeonpyeongdo with conventional weapons, killing a number of civilians), the National Emergency Management Agency of South Korea distributed 1,300 gas masks to South Koreans living in the western border (a flashpoint for conflict); the agency also distributed another 610,000 gas masks to members of the South Korean civil defense corps, which numbers 3.93 million.

 The agency also announced the renovation of underground emergency shelters.
 Gas masks are effective against some chemical agents, but not against blister agents such as mustard gas, Lewisite, and Phosgene oxime, which North Korea is thought to have in its stockpiles.
 In October 2013, South Korea and the United States "agreed to build a joint surveillance system to detect biochemical agents along the demilitarized zone" and to share information.

-Also in 2015, Melissa Hanham of the James Martin Center for Nonproliferation Studies released an analysis of a photograph of North Korean supreme leader Kim Jong-un visiting the Pyongyang Bio-technical Institute, a factory supposedly for the production of bacillus thuringiensis of use in pesticides.
+Also in 2015, Melissa Hanham of the James Martin Center for Nonproliferation Studies released an analysis of a photograph of North Korean supreme leader Kim Jong Un visiting the Pyongyang Bio-technical Institute, a factory supposedly for the production of bacillus thuringiensis of use in pesticides.
 Hanham's analysis concluded that the factory actually produces weaponized anthrax.
 Hanham noted that pesticide production factories are "an old and well-used cover for a biological weapons program" and an example of dual-use technology.
 A number of other experts agreed that "the photos most likely show an operational biological weapons facility."
 The North Korean government denied the allegations; an official spokesperson for the National Defence Commission, through the official Korean Central News Agency, challenged the U.S. Congress to inspect the Institute and "behold the awe-inspiring sight of the Pyongyang Bio-technical Institute."

 North Korea possesses various types of chemical weapons, including nerve, blister, blood, and vomiting agents, as well as some biological weapons, including anthrax, smallpox, and cholera.

-In 2017, Kim Jong-nam, the estranged elder half-brother of Kim Jong-un, was assassinated with VX nerve agent at Kuala Lumpur International Airport in Malaysia by suspected North Korean agents.
+In 2017, Kim Jong-nam, the estranged elder half-brother of Kim Jong Un, was assassinated with VX nerve agent at Kuala Lumpur International Airport in Malaysia by suspected North Korean agents.

 The identified stockpile is between 2,500 and 5,000 metric tons of chemical weapons.
-It is one of the world's largest possessors of chemical weapons, ranking third after the United States and Russia.
+It is one of the world's largest possessors of chemical weapons, ranking third after the United States and Russia.North Korea is deploying 250 new tactical ballistic missile launchers near its border with South Korea, escalating regional tensions.
+North Korean leader Kim Jong-un emphasized their role in potential confrontation with the US.
+This move comes ahead of the annual US-South Korea military exercise, which North Korea condemns as invasion rehearsals.

+North Korea rejected UN criticism of its October 2024 ICBM launch, with Kim Yo Jong asserting the country's right to self-defense.
+South Korea responded with sanctions and a joint drone drill with the US, while the UN Security Council planned to address the missile activity amid regional tensions.